brenoepics/NFTPlugin/README.md

 # NFT Avatar Plugin

-NFT Avatar Plugin is a plugin for Arcturus Morningstar 3.5.x, it allows you to add custom enables per avatar or clothing.
+NFT Avatar Plugin is a Kotlin plugin for Arcturus Morningstar 3.5.x, it allows you to add custom enables per avatar or clothing.

+> [!NOTE]
+> You can find the Java version of this plugin [here](https://github.com/brenoepics/NFTPlugin/tree/java)
+> but keep in mind that the Java version is no longer maintained.

 ## How can I install it?